Sexual revolution: Academic influences

-The Freudian school
+Freudian school

 Sigmund Freud of Vienna believed human behavior was motivated by unconscious drives, primarily by the libido or "Sexual Energy".
 Freud proposed to study how these unconscious drives were repressed and found expression through other cultural outlets.
 He called this therapy "psychoanalysis".

 While Freud's ideas were sometimes ignored or provoked resistance within Viennese society, his ideas soon entered the discussions and working methods of anthropologists, artists and writers all over Europe, and from the 1920s in the United States.
 His conception of a primary sexual drive that would not be ultimately curbed by law, education or standards of decorum spelled a serious challenge to Victorian prudishness, and his theory of psychosexual development proposed a model for the development of sexual orientations and desires; children emerged from the Oedipus complex, a sexual desire towards their parent of the opposite sex.
-The idea of children having their parents as their early sexual targets were particularly shocking to Victorian and early 20th-century society.
+The idea of children having their parents as their early sexual targets was particularly shocking to Victorian and early 20th century society.

 According to Freud's theory, in the earliest stage of a child's psychosexual development, the oral stage, the mother's breast became the formative source of all later erotic sensation.
 Much of his research remains widely contested by professionals in the field, though it has spurred critical developments in the humanities.

-Anarchist and Marxist Freud scholars Otto Gross and Wilhelm Reich (who famously coined the phrase "Sexual Revolution") developed a sociology of sex in the 1910s to 1930s in which the animal-like competitive reproductive behavior was seen as a legacy of ancestral human evolution reflecting in every social relation, as per the Freudian interpretation, and hence the liberation of sexual behavior a mean to social revolution.
+Two anarchist and Marxist proponents of Freud, Otto Gross and Wilhelm Reich (who famously coined the phrase "sexual revolution"), developed a sociology of sex in the 1910s through the 1930s in which the animal-like competitive reproductive behavior was seen as a legacy of ancestral human evolution reflecting in every social relation, as per the Freudian interpretation.
+Hence, the liberation of sexual behavior was considered by them to be a means to social revolution.